Check out our new space to engage with the TRU Open Learning community at https://outintheopen.trubox.ca/.

 PLAR is a concept that permits you to earn credit for post-secondary level knowledge regardless of where or how the learning occurred.
 It is a process by which you demonstrate that what you have learned is equivalent to what is being taught in a traditional post-secondary context.

-You provide proof of what you have learned, TRU evaluates your proof.
+You provide proof of what you have learned, and TRU evaluates your proof.
 If you are successful with your request, you will be awarded credit.

 What are the responsibilities?